-The outcomes, milestones and timescales of the LHS 2015-2020, specifically the housing contribution to health and social care, will be subject to:
+The outcomes, milestones and timescales of the LHS 2015-2020 and those of the Housing Contribution Statement will be subject to:

-- Scottish Government assessment including peer review by other Scottish local authorities. - Quarterly monitoring through the LHS Social Inclusion theme. - Quarterly reporting of progress to the LHS Implementation and Performance Group. - Annual reporting of progress to the Fife Housing Partnership and Fife Council. - Annual reporting of progress to the Fife Partnership Board, leading in the implementation of the Fife Community Plan / Single Outcome Agreement. - Reporting of specific outcomes within wider partnership frameworks, including to the Health and Social Care Partnership at a frequency still to be determined.
+- Quarterly monitoring through the LHS Social Inclusion theme. - Quarterly reporting of progress to the LHS Implementation and Performance Group. - Annual reporting of progress to the Fife Housing Partnership and Fife Council. - Annual reporting of progress to the Fife Partnership Board, leading in the implementation of the Fife Community Plan / Single Outcome Agreement. - Reporting of specific outcomes within wider partnership frameworks, including to the Health and Social Care Partnership at a frequency still to be determined.